-Figure 5. (a) Energies for the formation of individual O-vacancies at different sites beside the Ru nanorod (13i-18i), see Figure 2c) on the fully oxidized, relaxed ZrO2 (pink bars) and on the fully oxidized, relaxed Ru/ZrO2 model system (gray bars).
-Blue squares indicate the distance between the O-vacancy and the nearest Ru atom. (b) Plot of the O-vacancy formation energies on the different sites of Ru/ZrO2 vs the charge transfer from the support to the Ru nanorod upon O-vacancy formation.
-Note that we used the same scale as in Figure 3 to better illustrate the spread in the data points. (c) Corresponding data for the Ru-induced lowering of the O-vacancy formation energy ΔE{vac} on Ru/ZrO2.
-V_O(ni) (n = 13-18) denote the O-vacancy formation at the site n on Ru/ZrO2 (Figure 2c).
-The red lines represent the fits to the data in Figure 3b,c; the data points within the red dashed rectangles have structural contributions ($\Delta E{Ru}^{deform} + \Delta E{support}^{deform}$) of 0.29 eV or more.
+Figure 5. (a) Energies for the formation of individual O-vacancies at different sites aside the Ru nanorod (13i to 18i, see Figure 2c) on the fully oxidized, relaxed ZrO_2 (pink bars) and on the fully oxidized, relaxed Ru/ZrO2 model system (grey bars).
+Blue squares indicate the distance between O-vacancy and the nearest Ru atom. (b) Plot of the O-vacancy formation energies on the different sites of Ru/ZrO2 vs. the charge transfer from the support to the Ru nanorod upon O-vacancy formation.
+Note that we used the same scale as in Figure 3 to better illustrate the spread in the data points (c) Corresponding data for the Ru-induced lowering of the O-vacancy formation energy ΔE{vac} on Ru/ZrO2.
+V_O (ni) (n=13-18) denote the O-vacancy formation at the site ni on Ru/ZrO2 (Figure 2c).
+The red lines represent the fits to the data in Figure 3b and 3c, the data points within the red dashed rectangles have structural contributions $(\Delta E{Ru}^{deform} + \Delta E{support}^{deform})$ of 0.29 eV or more.

-As a result, all of these data points lie above the red line reflecting the linear correlation between charge transfer from the support to the Ru nanorod upon O-vacancy generation and the Ruinduced lowering of the O-vacancy formation energy deduced in Figure 3c.
-However, the O-vacancy-induced charge transfer cannot be easily correlated with the distance to the closest Ru atom (Figure 5a).
-As an example, the charge transfer upon Ovacancy formation at the 13i site is significantly larger than that upon O-vacancy formation on the 17i site (Figure 5b,c), despite the larger distance to the closest Ru atom.
-This supports our earlier conclusion that the correlation between charge transfer upon O-vacancy formation and Ru-O distance is more qualitative, with significant charge transfer and energy effects only for distances about 2 Å, while at larger distances, the Ovacancy stabilization becomes significantly smaller and more dominated by local effects (see Section 3.1.1).
+Possible correlations between the charge transfer from the support to the Ru nanorod and the O-vacancy formation energy or the Ru-induced lowering of that quantity are illustrated in Figure 5b and 5c, respectively (see also Table S4).
+Also for these sites there is still some charge transfer possible, up to above 0.32 electrons (16i), while the effect on the Ru-induced lowering of the O-vacancy formation energy is only very limited (Figure 5c).
+As a result, all of these data points lie above the red line reflecting the linear correlation between charge transfer from the support to the Ru nanorod upon O-vacancy generation and the Ru-induced lowering of the Ovacancy formation energy deduced in Figure 3c.
+However, the O-vacancy induced charge transfer cannot be easily correlated with the distance to the closest Ru atom (Figure 5a).
+As an example, the charge transfer upon O-vacancy formation at the 13i site is significantly larger than that upon O-vacancy formation on the 17i site (Figure 5b and 5c), despite the larger distance to the closest Ru atom.
+This supports our earlier conclusion that the correlation between charge transfer upon O-vacancy formation and Ru-O distance is more qualitative, with significant charge transfer and energy effects only for distances about 2 Å, while at larger distances the O-vacancy stabilization becomes significantly smaller and more dominated by local effects (see section 3.1.1).
 Such effects may include, e.g., structural contributions as discussed before, which are generally more pronounced than those from vacancies underneath the Ru nanorod (Table S4).
-For instance, they are higher for the $V_0(13i)$ and $V_0(16i)$ vacancies (marked by a red square), in agreement with our suggestion that the less pronounced Ru-induced lowering of the O-vacancy formation energy is at least partly due to structural factors.
+For instance, they are higher for the $V_0(13i)$ and $V_0(16i)$ vacancies (marked by a red square), in agreement with our suggestion that the less pronounced Ruinduced lowering of the O-vacancy formation energy is at least partly due to structural factors.
 On the other hand, for the $V_0(15i)$ vacancy, which also shows a significant deviation from this linear correlation, the structural contribution is even negative and of similar size as the difference in interaction energies (Table S4).
-This supports our previous conclusion that these structural contributions are one but not the only important contribution to deviations from this linear correlation.
+This supports our previous conclusion that these structural contributions are one, but not the only important contribution to deviations from this linear correlation.